Sven Groeneveld: Career

-He became a professional tennis player at the age of 19, but couldn’t achieve much success.
+He became a professional tennis player at the age of 19, but couldn't achieve much success.
 His highest singles ranking was 826 and highest doubles ranking was 837 in 1986.

-In 1989 he ended his tennis career, and became a coach.
-He has coached a wide variety of players, including Monica Seles, Arantxa Sánchez Vicario, Mary Pierce, Ana Ivanovic, Caroline Wozniacki, Michael Stich, Greg Rusedski, Nicolas Kiefer, Tommy Haas, Maria Sharapova and Mario Ančić, among others.
+In 1989, he ended his tennis career and became a coach.
+He has coached a variety of players, including Monica Seles, Arantxa Sánchez Vicario, Mary Pierce, Ana Ivanovic, Caroline Wozniacki, Michael Stich, Greg Rusedski, Nicolas Kiefer, Tommy Haas, Maria Sharapova, and Mario Ančić.
 He is also the former head of the Swiss Tennis federation.

-Between May 2019 and October 2022, he was the coach of Canadian tennis player Bianca Andreescu.
-Groeneveld made the split between him and Andreescu public himself, stating that he was looking for a new challenge.
+From May 2019 to October 2022, he was the coach of Bianca Andreescu.
+Groeneveld made the split between him and Andreescu public, stating that he was looking for a new challenge.

 In May 2023, Groeneveld started working with the Dutch tennis player Botic van de Zandschulp.

+In Jan 2026, Groeneveld started working with the Czech player Karolina Muchova and guided her to her first Wimbledon final that summer.

 Personal life

-Groeneveld is married to a Chinese Indonesian Natalia Cecilia Tanudjaja, together they have two children, one of them being Miss Universe Indonesia 2023 Fabiënne Nicole Groeneveld.
+Groeneveld is in a relation with Dutch choreographer Nanine Linning.